Estimated reading time: 7 minutes

 How CRO Can Help and Where to Begin

-Tip: Avoid basing CRO goals around what you want to happen, what you think others may “like” or what you think will happen based off of previous experience.
+Tip: Avoid basing CRO goals around what you want to happen, what you think others may “like,” or what you think will happen based on previous experience.

 Conversion Rate Optimization is here to help us figure out what customers want.
 So when you notice spikes in activity, bring back whatever brought it on and then test more from there.